null

-Bully Sticks for Puppies: What Age and What You Need to Know
+Bully Sticks for Puppies: What Age and What You Need to Know - Bully Sticks Direct

-Posted by Debbie C. on Aug 13, 2024
+Posted by Greg C. on Aug 13, 2024

-Picking the ideal treats is essential for your growing puppy’s happiness and health.
-Bully sticks promote dental health and supply a fun and stimulating chew.
-Before introducing bully sticks into your puppy’s nutritional plan, it’s important to consider the ideal age for introduction, proper quality and size, and how these chews fit into the overall diet.
-This article will guide you to help make the right decisions and select the best sized bully stick for your puppy.
+Before introducing bully sticks into your puppy’s nutritional plan, it’s essential to consider the ideal age for introduction, proper quality and size, and how these chews fit into the overall diet.
+This article will guide you to help make the right decisions and select the best-sized bully stick for your puppy.

 Understanding the Ideal Age for Introducing Bully Sticks